People have little interest in purchasing a bed. What they want is a good night's sleep.

 Let’s look at some examples of how benefits help sell products.

 As an armchair observer, it's all too easy to scoff at over-the-top late night infomercials.
-And yet, these ads are making sales, often far more than that super neat-o new web app everybody talks about but nobody wants to pay for.
+Yet, these ads are making sales.

 In fact, the infomercial industry is still growing.
 It's even gone on to eclipse the TV industry itself: